Frequently asked questions

 Where can I find you?

-I accept drop-offs at my home in Southeast Portland, and you can find my up-to-date list of scheduled sharpening pop-up events here.
+You can always bring your knives to me in Southeast Portland (near Ladd’s Addition), and you can find my up-to-date list of scheduled sharpening pop-up events here.

 How do I know when your next pop-up event will be?